 In line with university expectations, the Sc.B. requirements include a greater number of courses and especially science courses.
 The definition of “science” is flexible.
 A good number of these courses will be outside of CLPS, but several CLPS courses might fit into a coherent package as well.
 In addition, the Sc.B. degree also requires a lab course to provide these students with in-depth exposure to research methods in a particular area of the science of the mind.

-CLPS 0900 | Statistical Methods | 1 |
+CPSY 0900 | Statistical Methods | 1 |

-One approved course in Cognitive Neuroscience, such as: | 1 | |
+One Foundation Course in Neuroscience from the following: | 1 | |

 Cognitive Neuroscience | ||